Start page

 The statue shows a man with slightly obliquely-set eyes.
 This could be a sign of the cross-breading between Caucasoids and Mongoloids.
 This sign is expressed rather weakly and could be explained that Mongoloids left Sumeria some millenniums before.

-We have, then, the facts that various Chinese tribes appear to have come into what is now China from some region to the northwest of that country and that the Sumerians appear to have come into the Euphrates Valley from some place to the northeast of Babylonia; that the Sumerians were apparently of the Turanian race, and that their language and their script are strikingly like those of the ancient Chinese; and that extensive changes in the climate of Central Asia have driven out at different periods great numbers of the inhabitants who have migrated in various directions.
+We have, then, the facts that various Chinese tribes appear to have come into what is now China from some region to the northwest of that country and that the Sumerians appear to have come into the Euphrates Valley from some places to the northeast of Babylonia; that the Sumerians were apparently of the Turanian race, and that their language and their script are strikingly like those of the ancient Chinese; and that extensive changes in the climate of Central Asia have driven out at different periods great numbers of the inhabitants who have migrated in various directions.
 It does not seem at all improbable that the Chinese forefathers and the ancestors of the Sumerians may have been related and may have migrated from neighboring regions, the Chinese toward the east and the Sumerians toward the west (WILLIAMS E.T., 1918: 211).

-… it seems to me that while some of the principles underlying Chinese writing are in fact similar to those underlying Sumerian writing, in all probability the reason for this is not that one was influenced by the other.
+… it seems to me that while some of the principles underlying Chinese writing are similar to those underlying Sumerian writing, in all probability the reason for this is not that one was influenced by the other.
 The distances in time and space, unlike the Sumerian-Egyptian and Phoenician-Greek situations.., militate against such a hypothesis.
 A more reasonable explanation is that the two people independently thought up somewhat similar solutions to somewhat similar problems (DEFRANCIS JOHN.
 1989).

 However, these distances could be shorter if the remains of Chinese ancestors stayed on their Urheimat in West Asia after the majority of them migrated eastward.
 The time of the stay of Sino-Tibetan people in their Urheimat should be attributed to the Upper Palaeolithic, because later this place was dwelt by the speakers of the Nostratic languages, which came here from the west, driving out the original inhabitants eastward and assimilating or killing what remained.
 The Sino-Tibetans moved to Central Asia, where they became the creators of the local Mesolithic cultures.
 They arrived at current places of habitat as early as the Neolithic or it was brought with them since neither in China nor Burma reliable traces of the Mesolithic period were not found.